The Best Japan Travel Tips

 Write down the full address or take a business card of your hotel or destination to show someone in case you get lost.
 Get it written in Japanese as well.

-Carry tissues or hand towels with you – most of the public bathrooms don’t have hand-drying facilities; a few don’t have toilet paper.
+Carry tissues or hand towels with you – some of the public bathrooms don’t have hand-drying facilities; a few don’t have toilet paper.

 Have pen/paper ready; Japanese are better at reading than hearing English.